martinohanlon/exploring-space-with-minecraft/en/step_5.md

 ### The date and time

-The date and time is displayed by a large clock on the left of the display.
-When run live, it will show the current time set on the computer; when playing back data capture from the ISS, it will show the date and time the information was captured.
+A large clock on the left of the display shows the date and time.
+When running live, it will show the current time set on your computer; when playing back collected data, it will show when the information was captured.

 ![SpaceCRAFT Display Date and Time](images/spacecraft10.png)

-The date and time is displayed in the format DD.MM.YY HH:MM:SS (day . month . year  hours : minutes : seconds).
+The date and time are displayed in the format DD.MM.YY HH:MM:SS (day, month, year; hours, minutes, seconds).

 ### Rocket